-A comprehensive water well survey conducted by NRT and Kelron (2009) for a 2,500-foot radius around the entire HPS property boundary, inclusive of AP2, concluded that there are no existing off-site water wells, potable or non-potable, likely to be impacted by groundwater from the HPS property.
-There were only two wells located outside of the HPS property boundary and within 2,500 feet of AP2.
-The two wells, constructed in 1844 and 1922 to depths of 30 and 17 feet below ground surface, respectively, according to State of Illinois records, have been verified and were most likely abandoned decades ago.
+A comprehensive water well survey conducted by NRT and Kelron (2009a) for a 2,500-foot radius around the entire HPS property boundary, inclusive of the OWAP, concluded that there are no existing off-site water wells, potable or non-potable, likely to be impacted by groundwater from the HPS property.
+There were only two wells located outside of the Hennepin Power Station property boundary and within 2,500 feet of the OWAP.
+The two wells, constructed in 1844 and 1922 to depths of 30 and 17 feet bgs, respectively, according to State of Illinois records, have been verified and were most likely abandoned decades ago.
 There are no homes, farms, or other potential users present at these two locations.
-There are also no public water supply (PWS), community water supply (CWS), or non-CWS wells or wellhead protection areas (WHPAs) within 2,500 feet of AP2.
+There are also no public water supply (PWS), community water supply (CWS), or non-CWS wells or wellhead protection areas (WHPAs) within 2,500 feet of the OWAP.